titoausten/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11 - script to make only subdirectories executable for all 12 - script to create directory with permissions
 13 - script to change group user for a file
+100 - script to change owner and group